TheEdoRan/seuid/README.md

 // these two will skip input validation and return unpredictable values with invalid strings const time = SEUID.timestamp("invalid string", true);
-// output: NaN
+// outputs: NaN

 const date = SEUID.date("another invalid string", true);
-// output: 1970-01-01T00:00:00.010Z
+// outputs: 1970-01-01T00:00:00.010Z

 const encoded = SEUID.toBase58("invalid string", true);
-// output: SyntaxError
+// throws SyntaxError
 ```

 ---

 ### `fromBase58()`

-The `fromBase58` function, unlike the other ones, returns null by default if input or output is invalid.
+The `fromBase58()` function, unlike the other ones, returns null by default if input or output is invalid.
 This is because the Base58 encoded string is intended to face the public, so an user error would be common in this case.
 If you want the `throw` behavior, you can pass an optional second argument called `throwOnInvalid` to the function.

 ### Example